SCBI-ForestGEO/Dendrobands/README.md

 # SCBI Dendrometer bands

-Note: See also the [ForestGEO Dendro repository](https://github.com/forestgeo/dendro).
+Note: Also relevant (for code, cross-site integration) is the [ForestGEO Dendro repository](https://github.com/forestgeo/dendro) (contact @maurolepore for access).

 ## Overview
 This repository contains dendrometer bands data for the SCBI ForestGEO plot.
 There are two sets of measurements: